OptiJava/Optilog-Client/README-en.md

 # Optilog

-This is an open source logging framework written in java.
+**This is an open source logging framework written in java.
+Optilog has more [advantages](https://github.com/OptiJava/Optilog-Client#optilog%E7%9A%84%E4%BC%98%E5%8A%BF) than other open source logging frameworks (such as log4j and slf4j)**

 The wiki of Optilog will be updated at any time.
 If there is a problem, ask the issues.
 You should see this project [wiki](https://github.com/OptiJava/Optilog-Client/wiki) before use Optilog.